Migration guide: Oracle to Azure SQL Database

 Create test case

-Open SSMA for Oracle, select Tester followed by New Test Case.
+In SSMA for Oracle, navigate to Tester > New Test Case.

 Provide the following information for the new test case: